princyi/-Deploying-a-Node.js-App-on-AWS-EKS/README.md

 Data Processing: Use Kubernetes to process large data workloads with tools like Spark.
 Multi-Region Cluster Setup: Build a resilient, multi-region Kubernetes architecture.

+# YAML USES :- Uses for Kubernetes Deployment.
+# A YAML (YAML Ain't Markup Language) file serves as a configuration tool within Kubernetes, encompassing deployments, services, and various other resources.